praetorian555/rndr/README.md

 If you are using MSVC compiler you can use address sanitizer tool by setting the ADDRESS_SANITIZER flag when invoking the cmake command:

 	cmake -S <root_project_dir> -B <build_dir> -DADDRESS_SANITIZER=ON

-## Cloning the Project ##

-**Remove this segment once the new project is setup.**

-If you want to start a new project using this one as a base here are the steps to do:

-1. Clone this project:

-		git clone <project_url> <project_path>

-2. Delete the .git folder.

-3. Run following command to setup a new git repository:

-		git init

-4. Add spdlog as submodule:

-		git submodule add https://github.com/gabime/spdlog.git extern/spdlog

-5. Modify project and file names in the project and CMake files.

-6. Submit all of the files.

-7. Push the repo to the desired online service using the following commands:

-		git remote add origin <repo_url>
-		git push -u origin <branch_name>